 Spend the Day at Lake Jocassee

-There is an admission fee to enter Devils Fork State Park.
+Bring your boat if you have one.
+Or plan to rent paddle boards or kayaks to cruise around Lake Jocassee at your own speed.
+There is an admission fee (per person) to enter Devils Fork State Park.
 But once you’re in, you can stay all day, making this a relatively inexpensive day of family fun.
-There are some great ways to enjoy Lake Jocassee on a budget.
+Check out these great ways to enjoy Lake Jocassee on a budget.

 History and Nature on the Mountain